Limegrass/eslint-plugin-import-alias/docs/rules/import-alias.md

 1. `import "./bar"` for `./src/bar` when `depth` \>= `0`.
 2. `import "./bar/baz"` when `depth` \>= `0`.
 3. `import "../bar"` when `depth` \>= `1`.

+#### Pattern-based overrides

+Regular expression patterns serve as a potential alternative to path overrides.

+With a configuration like `{ pattern: "index.ts", depth: 0 }`

+1. Relative paths can be used in files such as `./src/index.ts`.
+1. Relative paths can be used any file in the folder `./src/index.ts/*`.
+1. Relative paths can NOT be used in files such as `./src/foo.ts`.

+With a configuration like `{ pattern: "index\\.(ts|js)$" depth: 0 }`

+1. Relative paths can be used in any file that ends with `index.js` or `index.ts`.
+1. Relative paths can be NOT in the folder `./src/index.ts/*`.
+1. Relative paths can be NOT used in `./src/foo.ts`.

+If a file matches by both patterns and paths, the maximum depth allowed is simply the largest of all matched overrides.